ProceduresRefractive Lens Exchange (RLE)

 • AGEI surgeons are experienced in the implantation of a wide range of intraocular lenses so that we can fit you with the best product type and lens shape to match your eye.

-• AGEI has been chosen by other ophthalmologists and industry leaders throughout the U.S. for their vision correction as well as for the eye care of their families.
+• Other ophthalmologists and industry leaders have chosen AGEI throughout the U.S. for their vision care.

 Refractive lens FAQs